rreusser/trains-and-trails/src/pages/san-bruno-mountain/index.md

 Whether it was the gently rolling terrain or that I no longer had to expend energy figuring out where I was going, the return trip was lovely.
 My mind wandered, and the gently rolling miles ticked by pretty effortlessly.
 This segment made the trip worthwhile.

+<span data-behavior="anchor" data-feature-index="1" data-mile-position="13"></span>

+I didn't take many photos on the return trip.
+I zoned out and just enjoyed the running.

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="0"></span>
 ## Daly City

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="0"></span>
 ![Placeholder](san-bruno-100.jpg)

-No issues with the return trip.
+The trip home was simple, though I was tired.

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="15.28"></span>
 ## 12th Street Oakland